-The Samsung Galaxy S8 Android 8.0 Oreo beta update is ready to roll.
-The initial release will be limited to a select group, but the software might expand to other regions in the future.
+The Samsung Galaxy S8 Android 8.0 Oreo beta update is making progress and Samsung’s expanded the software to new regions in Europe and Asia.

-Galaxy S8 and Galaxy S8+ users looking to try the Android 8.0 Oreo update ahead of its official release will need to signup for Samsung’s beta program.
-Signing up for the beta only takes a few moments and it will put you in line to try Samsung’s new software in November, weeks before it’s officially release for Galaxy S8 models around the world.
+Signing up for the beta only takes a few moments and it will put you in line to try Samsung’s new software right now, weeks before it’s officially released for Galaxy S8 models around the world.

 After you backup your files and install the proper app on your Galaxy S8, launch the Samsung+ application and submit your Galaxy Beta Program application form through the Registration menu at the top of the app.
 If the beta isn’t live in your region or for your device, you won’t see this option.

 If you have a Samsung Account and meet all of Samsung’s participation criteria, the registration process will complete.
 If you don’t have a Samsung account, you can create a new one through Samsung’s website.